Sandbox Environment

 What’s Next?

 Now that you have a user, the next step is to complete KYC verification to unlock the ability to move money between fiat and crypto.
-Continue to the KYC section below.Submit KYC
+Continue to the KYC section below.Complete KYC

 To move money between stablecoins and fiat currencies, users must complete KYC verification to unlock a Rail.
 What is a Rail?
 A rail is a payment corridor that enables specific currency conversions.
 For example, the USD rail enables conversions between USD (fiat) and stablecoins like USDC.
 In this quickstart, we’ll complete KYC for the USD rail, which allows your user to:- Deposit USD and receive USDC (onramp)